-When it comes about macro photography, one very important thing beside camera and lens is the lighting unit.
+When it comes to macro photography, one essential thing besides the camera and lens is the lighting unit.
 Taking a macro picture is about details.
-Without a good light source, natural or provided by artist, the image will not be sharp enough and together with the amount of noise will result in a low quality picture.
+Without a good light source, natural or provided by the artist, the image will not be sharp enough and, together with the amount of noise, will result in a low-quality picture.

-For dealing with this we have many choices.
-From professional macro twin flash systems or macro ring flash unit to continuous lighting kits.
+We have many choices for dealing with this, from professional macro flash systems or macro ring flash units to continuous lighting kits.

 Macro Flash Systems

-These are highly performance, providing adjustable light from different angles.
-Can be continuous or flash.
+These are high-performance, providing adjustable light from different angles.
+It can be continuous or flash.
 Maximum control over light power and direction is essential in capturing details.
 This image is for exemplification:

-These are expensive units which cost more than a few hundreds cash, but if you can afford a professional macro flash system, you can buy it from eBay and it will do the best job.
+These are expensive units that cost more than a few hundred cash, but if you can afford a professional macro flash system, you can buy it, and it will do the best job.

 Macro ring flash

-Is a cheaper alternative which provides pretty good results.
-It usually comes with adapter rings to fit different lens diameters and with flash diffusers of different colors so you can give your picture very nice color effects.
+It is a cheaper alternative, which provides pretty good results.
+It usually comes with adapter rings to fit different lens diameters and with flash diffusers of different colors so you can give your picture lovely color effects.

-The macro ring flash is a good choice for the photographer who requires shadow free image.
-It is designed for close up as the flash light source is positioned directly between the camera lens and subject providing a great illumination.
-See some examples on eBay.
+The macro ring flash is an excellent choice for the photographer who requires a shadow-free image.
+It is designed for close-up as the flashlight source is positioned directly between the camera lens and subject, providing excellent illumination.

-There are other lighting kits you may use , with or without a diffuser (softer/creamier light effect).
+You may use other lighting kits, with or without a diffuser (softer/creamier light effect).
 The main idea is to position your subject inside the illuminated area.

-You can use more advanced systems or simply some lamps.
-The biggest issue is with outdoor shooting, you can not do this in nature for example – it is much more effective a ring flash for that.
-But for indoor / studio shooting this might be a good choice.
+You can use more advanced systems or only some lamps.
+The biggest issue is outdoor shooting; you can not do this in nature; for example – it is much more effective than a ring flash.
+But for indoor / studio shooting, this might be the right choice.

-In case you are using a reverse ring, then the ring flash and other systems which have to be attached to the lens will not work.
-The used side of the lens to attach the lighting unit is now attached to the camera.
+In case you are using a reverse ring, then the ring flash and other systems that have to be attached to the lens will not work.
+The applied side of the glass to attach the lighting unit is now attached to the camera.

-You will have to use a flash gun (preferably with a diffuser) or studio lighting systems/lamps.
-If you want to read more about macro photography using the reverse ring, here is a post I wrote few days ago.
+You will have to use a flashgun (preferably with a diffuser) or studio lighting systems/lamps.
+If you want to read more about macro photography using the reverse ring, please read the post I wrote a few days ago.